 - Network requirements – Which networks the provider organization participates in.

-- Terms – By fully understanding the contract terms, you can prevent payment delays or errors from occurring.
+By fully understanding the terms of contracts or purchase orders, you can prevent payment delays or errors from occurring.
 The contract should clearly stipulate:

 - The days the provider has to submit a claim